Set up an RSS autoposter

 - The text you add to the Suffix Each Post With text box will be included at the end of every post.

-- You can also add your Google Analytics details to track links back to your site if your RSS feed is coming from your blog or similar.
+- You can also add your Google Analytics details to track links to your site if your RSS feed is coming from your blog or similar.

 - Once you’ve added your settings, click Save, and the auto poster will get to work.